-During 2014, Dr. Kosecoff and Messrs.
-Chu, Codey and Wambold served as members of the Compensation Committee.
-None of the members of the Compensation Committee has been an officer or employee of the Company or any of its subsidiaries.
+During 2015, none of the members of the Compensation Committee has been an officer or employee of the Company or any of its subsidiaries.

 Certain Relationships and Related Person Transactions

 Under the Audit Committee charter, the Audit Committee has the responsibility to review and, if appropriate, approve conflicts of interest or potential conflicts of interest involving our senior financial executives and to act, or recommend Board action, on any other violations or potential violations of our Code of Conduct by executive officers.
 Under our Code of Conduct, the Board reviews any relationships or transactions that might constitute a conflict of interest for a director.